vseryakov/backendjs/README.md

-# Backend.js framework for node.js
+# Backend platform for node.js

 General purpose backend framework.
 The primary goal is to have a scalable platform for running and managing node.js servers for Web services implementation.
 This framework only covers the lower portion of the Web services system: